25 Epic 4th of July Party Ideas (That Go Way Beyond Fireworks)

 1. The Smoke Arch Welcome

-Set up two smoke bombs on either side of your entrance -- one red, one blue.
-As guests arrive, pull both simultaneously.
-They walk through a patriotic smoke arch into the party.
-Set the tone from step one.
+Set up two smoke bombs on either side of your entrance โ€” one red, one blue.
+As guests arrive, pull both at the same time so they walk through a patriotic smoke arch into the party.
+Sets the tone from step one.

 2. The "America Has Arrived" Grand Entrance